Rupert Bowers QC joins Exchange Chambers as a Door Tenant

 Said Tom Handley, Director of Chambers at Exchange Chambers:

-“Rupert is an outstanding barriser.
+“Rupert is an outstanding barrister.
 He is a leader in his field and we are delighted to be working with him.”

 Rupert Bowers QC is a member of Doughty Street Chambers.